 Services that are covered for you What you must pay when you get these services Help with Certain Chronic Conditions (continued) Additional \$10 quarterly allowance for over-the-counter (OTC) benefits.
 OTC allowance does not carry forward to the next quarter if it is not used.
-Cardiology, endocrinology, pulmonology, and podiatry visits apply toward your maximum out-of-pocket amount.
+Cardiology, endocrinology, pulmonology, and podiatry visits apply toward your maximum out-ofpocket amount.
 Routine podiatry visits do not apply toward your maximum out-of-pocket amount.
-Transportation services All Keystone 65 Rx plans: Keystone 65 Rx members must be diagnosed with both of the following conditions to be eligible to receive the transportation benefit from a planspecified vendor: \$0 copayment for transportation services Diabetes Congestive heart failure (CHF) The transportation benefit includes 24 one-way trips per year to plan-approved medical facilities.
+Not covered out of network All Keystone 65 Rx plans: Transportation services \$0 copayment for transportation Keystone 65 Rx members must be diagnosed with services both of the following conditions to be eligible to receive Keystone 65 Focus Rx: the transportation benefit from a plan-specified vendor: Not covered out of network Diabetes Congestive heart failure (CHF) The transportation benefit includes 24 one-way trips per year to plan-approved medical facilities.
 Modes of transportation include taxi, rideshare services, van, medical sedan and wheelchair van.
 Mileage limits of 80 miles per one-way trip apply.
-If identified as eligible, members can use our Find a Provider tool at ibxmedicare.com/providerfinder to identify plan-approved medical facilities.
+For more information visit www.ibxmedicare.com/bookaride.
 When booking their rides, members can specify the mode of transportation they need.